 As with anything, having an offshore merchant account has its advantages as well as disadvantages.
-The advantages outweigh the negative for those that need it to.
-Meaning, the very reason you went after an offshore account was because of the difficulty getting an onshore merchant account.
+The advantages outweigh the negatives for those that need it.
+This means the very reason you went after an offshore account was because of the difficulty of getting an onshore merchant account.

-- No limit to the amount of transactions you can accept….. ever.
+- No limit to the number of transactions you can accept….. ever.

 - You will have little to no taxes compared to onshore accounts.